alran/algorithms/pages/graph-search.md

 ### Purpose
 Depth first search is good at figuring out whether there is a path from point A to point B (solving mazes).

+### Summary
 It starts at the source node and recursively visits every connected node.
 Along the way, it also keeps track of the last element that it visited before arriving at the node (in the `edgeTo` array below)

 ```javascript
 class DepthFirstPaths {